jbouduin/musik.generator/README.md

 ## Todo's
-- :white_check_mark: add CLI parameter outputdir to config.json and merge CLI args with config
+- :x: add CLI parameter outputdir to config.json and merge CLI args with config
-- :white_check_mark: output subdir's should go into config.json + CLI args
+- :x: output subdir's should go into config.json + CLI args
-- :white_check_mark: add a parameter for the standardpitch, default = 443
+- :x: add a parameter for the standardpitch, default = 443
-- :white_check_mark: add a parameter to skip files that already exist
+- :x: add a parameter to skip files that already exist
-- :white_check_mark: delete .pdf and .cropped.pdf lilypond generates as intermediate steps
+- :x: delete .pdf and .cropped.pdf lilypond generates as intermediate steps
-- :white_check_mark: parameterized (default: false) delete of ly and mscx files after processing them
+- :x: parameterized (default: false) delete of ly and mscx files after processing them
-- :white_check_mark: add selection noten, tonleiter, intervalle
+- :x: add selection noten, tonleiter, intervalle
-- :white_check_mark: Split helper into a musical helper and a text helper
+- :x: Split helper into a musical helper and a text helper
-- :white_check_mark: get name of template file from config
+- :x: get name of template file from config
-- :white_check_mark: get template file name from config
+- :x: get template file name from config